junxit/us-congress-bills-115/bill.md

 ## § 2.
 Department of Veterans Affairs medical scribe pilot program

-- **(a)** *In general* The Secretary of Veterans Affairs shall carry out a two-year pilot program under which the Secretary shall increase the use of medical scribes at Department of Veterans Affairs medical centers.
+- **(a)** *In general* The Secretary of Veterans Affairs shall carry out a 2-year pilot program under which the Secretary shall increase the use of medical scribes at Department of Veterans Affairs medical centers.
 - **(b)** *Locations* The Secretary shall carry out the pilot program at the 10 medical centers of the Department as follows:
   - **(1)** At least four such medical centers located in rural areas.
   - **(2)** At least four such medical centers located in urban areas.